OpenSwitchNOS/openswitch-ops-webui/DESIGN.md

-﻿High level design of OPS-WEBUI
+High level design of OPS-WEBUI
 ==============================

 The GUI design is based on the following technologies: